 Generally a peaceful species, the horseface loach may be combined with other peaceful loaches as well as other peaceful species that occupy the middle and top strata of the tank.
 These include barbs, danios, rasboras, and tetras.
 However, this species will do better when it is kept with others of its own kind.
 Ideally, keep at least a half-dozen of them together, if space allows.
 Within their own species group, they will often establish their own hierarchy, and may even establish territories that they will defend.
 To support a school of loaches, always consider a larger aquarium.

 When building a habitat for this species the substrate is particularly important.
 Because they spend much of their time buried, they must have a fine substrate of either sand or fine gravel.
 If live plants will be used in the tank, do not plant them with bare roots, as they will be uprooted quickly.
 Instead, plant them in pots to keep them in place.
 Sturdy plants such as anubias are ideal.
 Another option for live plants is to use floating plants, which also subdues the lighting, something that this species prefers.

-Driftwood and smooth rocks can also be used in the décor, being placed in such a way to provide hiding spaces.
-Good water movement is recommended, as this species requires an oxygen-rich environment.
-Frequent water changes are necessary, as the horseface loach is sensitive to organic waste.
-Water should be soft and on the acidic side, with a pH in the range of 6.0 to 6.5.
-Keep the temperature between 75 to 82 F. Ideally, the tank should be mature, as this fish does not cope well with the rapidly changing chemistry of a newly established aquarium.
+Driftwood and smooth rocks can also be used in the décor, being placed in such a way as to provide hiding spots.
+Good water movement is important, as this species requires an oxygen-rich environment.
+Frequent water changes are also necessary, due to the horseface loach's sensitivity to organic waste.
+The tank should be mature, as this fish does not cope well with the rapidly changing chemistry of a newly established aquarium.